Areyksat will develop significantly as the Korean government explores grand designs of a Mekong River bridge connecting Phnom Penh to Kandal Province.

 This services the new Koh Norea Satellite City (currently at 30% completion) directly opposite Areyksat on the Mekong.

-In November 2021, the infill had narrowed the Mekong by about one-third at that location.
+In December 2020 Koh Norea was about 420 metres wide and by November 2021, the infill had narrowed the Mekong by about one-third at that location.

-According to a recent report, major retail spaces in the city of Phnom Penh are expected to dominate, growing to just under 1M sqm by 2025 across 62 shopping destinations.
+According to a recent report, major retail spaces in the city are expected to dominate, growing to just under 1M sqm by 2025 across 62 shopping destinations.

 This phenomenon is driven by the now global expectation of the youth generation (Gen Z and Millennials).

-Quite simply, they want more and better shopping.
-They also want a wide range of entertainment options under one safe and comfortable air-conditioned roof.
+Quite simply, they want more and better shopping with a range of entertainment options under one safe and comfortable air-conditioned roof.

 They differ from previous generations in that they consider the journey to be as important as the destination.